legacyspinner/el8-aarch64-kernel-16k-pages/readme.md

 # 16K pages, BUILDING NOW!
 DO NOT USE THIS YET.
 # This was cloned from my 4K repo of same name, NOT DONE YET.
 # *snagged a bug quick, I'll work this out soon.
+Install worked fine from manual install, but a follow up failed.
 # *I think it came from my UNCLEAN HOST Target that I should not have reused.
 # *I'll remove this message if a clean host install works from the repo install.